 LoL Top Macro - Becoming a Chad Lone Wolf

 The loneliest lane in League of Legends.
 Place of solitude where two alpha humans clash against each other, fighting for top lane domination.
 The place for real men and real women.
 It’s a lane that doesn’t have that much impact on the game itself.
 However, if you play out your lane correctly, you will be able to open many windows of opportunity for your team.
 Moreover, some games will be decided by you depending on your champion, and lane matchup.
 You picked Illaoi, and you won your lane?
 Prepare for some 1v3 fights that you can win if you use your ultimate correctly.
-You selected Tryndamere?
+Did you select Tryndamere?
 Farm-up, and solo the game by being a split-pushing beast.
-You picked Teemo?
+Did you pick Teemo?
 Why?

 League of Legends itself is a game that can create millions of situations, and maybe some more.
 Everything found in this Top Lane Macro part of our Guide is general, and based around the most common occurrences.
 However, you will be able to apply things that you learn here into your entire Top Lane career.
 And through that - you will be able to figure out the rest yourself and maybe discover some new things.
 So listen up people, as it won't be easy to implement during your first read.
 There's so much else to gain.